pola-rs/polars/docs/source/user-guide/transformations/joins.md

 --8<-- "python/user-guide/transformations/joins.py:df_quotes"
 ```

-You want to produce a dataframe showing for each trade the most recent quote provided _before_ the
+You want to produce a dataframe showing for each trade the most recent quote provided _on or before_
-trade.
+the time of the trade.
 You do this with `join_asof` (using the default `strategy = "backward"`).
-To avoid joining
+To
-between trades on one stock with a quote on another you must specify an exact preliminary join on
+avoid joining between trades on one stock with a quote on another you must specify an exact
-the stock column with `by="stock"`.
+preliminary join on the stock column with `by="stock"`.

 {{code_block('user-guide/transformations/joins','asof', [], ['join_asof'], ['join_asof_by'])}}